jrosen48/utk-homepage/content/post/2020-05-07-new-article-on-exploring-the-content-related-validity-of-assessment-items-for-the-ngss-using-machine-learning.md

 evidence for Next Generation Science Standards (NGSS)-related assessment items.

-While I have *some* experience with topic modeling, as well as experience with NGSS-related assessments, the measurement focus of this work is new to me, and so was a great opportunity for me to learn more; Dan and his colleagues conceptualized and carried out this work in an impressive way, and I was happy to make a few contributions to it.
+While I have *some* experience with topic modeling, as well as experience with NGSS-related assessments, the measurement focus of this work was new to me, and so was a great opportunity for me to learn more; Dan and his colleagues conceptualized and carried out this work in an impressive way, and I was happy to make a few contributions to it.